Home Consumer How Credit Card Companies Are Helping Customers After Irma

 Amex has posted the following on its homepage:

 “Our thoughts are with those affected by the recent hurricanes.
 We’re working with customers in FEMA impacted areas.
 If you need help, please call 800-528-4800 or chat online.
 We’re also supporting relief efforts through a donation to the American Red Cross.
-If you’d like to help, you can use your American Express Card or Membership Rewards Points by donating now.”
+If you’d like to help, you can use your American Express Card or Membership Rewards Points by .”

 Bank of America